Step 1. Determine Organizational Eligibility

 Step 2.
 Establish Policies and Procedures for Executing Patient Safety Activities

 Before an organization is listed as a PSO, it must certify that it has established the policies and procedures needed to perform the eight key patient safety activities specified in the Patient Safety Rule (see Section 3.20).
-The organization must create a document that serves as a manual for the s workforce, one that explains what the rule requires and how to meet those requirements.
+The organization must create a document that serves as a manual for the workforce, one that explains what the rule requires and how to meet those requirements.
 This document must be completed before submitting certifications for initial listing. (see Policies and Procedures - Topics to Address; PDF File, 176 KB).

 There are eight required patient safety activities:

 - Efforts to improve patient safety and the quality of health care delivery;